wtsi-hgi/beamer-scaffold/README.md

 ```sh
 TARGET=foobar make
 ```

-Either way, the wildcard `*.pdf` in `.gitignore` ought to be made specific to avoid erroneously ignoring any PDF imports you may have.

 `make` will do two compilation passes, as that's usually enough for LaTeX, but these are basically hardcoded into the output rule.
 This